jmicko/coinbot/README.md

 ### Simulator

+\# Not currently implemented - need to rewrite it because I just don't trust the accuracy \#

 Before starting the auto setup, you can use the simulator to see how the bot would have performed with the parameters you have set, using historical data.
 This is a great way to test out different strategies before committing to them.
 Note that the historical data does lack some of the volatility that is present in the real market, so the results will not be 100% accurate.

 ### Auto Fee Detection